 Harbottle & Lewis LLP has an ‘excellent' media and entertainment team.
-Alan Moss counts Microsoft among his computer games clients, and has assisted Dreamworks in relation to the production of numerous films.
-Moss leads the digital media and interactive entertainment team jointly with Mark Phillips, who led advice to Take Two Interactive in relation to Grand Theft Auto V and Borderlands 2.
-Jonathan Berger is head of the film and TV team, of which ‘genuinely exceptional' senior associate Sarah Pons is a key member.
+Alan Moss counts Microsoft among his computer games clients, and Peter Armstrong has assisted Dreamworks in relation to the production of numerous films.
+Moss leads the digital media and interactive entertainment team jointly with Mark Phillips, who led advice to Take Two Interactive on various matters and acts for UKIE, the Association for UK Interactive Entertainment.
+Jonathan Berger is head of the film and TV team, of which ‘genuinely exceptional' senior associate Sarah Lazarides is a key member.
 Tony Ballard is held in very high regard by peers.
 Chloe Forsyth (née Wright) is praised for her ‘excellent technical skills aligned with great commercial acumen and superb personal skills'.
 Her music team represents Universal and Jamie Cullum.
-Shireen Peermohamed acts for publishing clients such as Oxford University Press and Penguin Books.
+Shireen Peermohamed acts for publishing clients such as Oxford University Press.
 Neil Adleman brings his ‘good business understanding' to bear on behalf of clients such as the National Theatre and The Book of Mormon.

 Michael Simkins LLP’s managing partner Euan Lawson is praised for his ‘unsurpassed experience and practical, sensible advice'.
 His music clients include Bruce Springsteen, Neil Young and P!nk.
 Ed Baden-Powell specialises in IP and commercial contracts and is active in music, computer games and publishing matters, recently acting for clients such as BMG Rights Management.
 Nigel Bennett continues to advise film, TV and publishing clients as a consultant.
 Jonathan Blair’s recent work includes advice to production companies on complex international co-productions.
 Caroline Copeland advises on M&A and other corporate matters in the sector.
 Litigator Paddy Gardiner is ‘particularly impressive'.
 Paddy Grafton Green advises a number of high-profile music clients, including David Bowie.